UsirusenIkon/Portfolio/README.md

    - please install git in your computer.
    - Also install a code editor.
    - A web browser to view the output.
+   - You need to make sure that your dekstop version looks like the one in the Figma design template that you chose.

 ## Setup
    - To clone my repository run this command `git clone https://github.com/UsirusenIkon/Portfolio.git`